-Legend: CDBG = Community Development Block Grant program; HOME = HOME Investment Partnerships Program; - = not statistically significant; = statistically significant at 10 percent level; = statistically significant at 1 percent level
+Legend: CDBG = Community Development Block Grant program; HOME = HOME Investment Partnerships Program; - = not statistically significant; = statistically significant at 10 percent level; = statistically significant at 5 percent level; = statistically significant at 1 percent level

 Note: Our estimates include allocating agency and project year dummy variables, which are not presented in the tables.
 The allocating agency dummy variables are agency-specific intercept shifts, given the estimation of common slopes, and largely pick up unexplained deviations from the pooled average costs.
 The project year dummy variables were estimated to be small and only rarely statistically significant.